 2. The first marketing hire needs to be technical

-Much of the initial architecture of a marketing organization, from determining an effective data model (i.e. what fields do we want to collect about our contacts) to integrating our marketing automation system with our CRM to editing HTML and CSS in email templates requires technical skills.
-We don’t need a full stack software engineer, but someone who knows their way around systems, code and data would be very helpful.
+Much of the initial architecture of a marketing organization, from determining an effective data model (i.e. what fields to configure in the CRM) to integrating the marketing automation system with the CRM to editing HTML and CSS in email templates requires technical skills.
+You don’t need a full stack software engineer, but someone who knows their way around systems, code and data would be very helpful.

 3. The first marketing hire needs to be creative

-In addition to being technical and entrepreneurial, the first marketing hire also has to have a creative twist.
+In addition to being technical and entrepreneurial, the first marketing hire also needs a creative twist.
 Leading workshop meetings to narrow down messaging, guiding designers in creating collateral and developing the first 1-liners used to describe the company mandates creativity.
 Needless to say, identifying someone that can do this and the technical side can be a challenge.

 4. The first marketing hire needs to be both strategic and tactical